 Cooling systems are used to keep nuclear power plants from overheating.
 There are two main environmental problems associated with nuclear power plant cooling systems.
 First, the cooling system pulls water from an ocean or river source.
 Fish are inadvertently captured in the cooling system intake and killed.
 Second, after the water is used to cool the power plant, it is returned to the ocean or river.
 The water that is returned is approximately 25 degrees warmer than the water was originally.
 The warmer water kills some species of fish and plant life.

 Nuclear Power Plant Accidents and Terrorism

 According to the Union of Concerned Scientists, regulated safety procedures are not being followed to ensure that nuclear power plants are safe.
 Even if all safety precautions are followed, it is no guarantee that a nuclear power plant accident will not occur.
 If a nuclear power plant accident occurs, the environment and surrounding people could be exposed to high levels of radiation.
+The 2011 accident at the nuclear power plant in Fukushima, Japan is one of the worst nuclear disasters in history; the reactors were destroyed by a tsunami following a major earthquake.
 Terrorism threats are another concern that needs to be addressed.
 A satisfactory plan to protect nuclear power plants from terrorism is not in place.